Arjun-B-J/Chest_X-ray_pneumonia_dectection/README.md

 # Chest_X-ray_pneumonia_dectection

-An application level program using Tensorflow.
+An application level program using Tensorflow.'
+Done in google's colab.